-Granny Smith is spring green with gray dots called lenticels.
-The crisp flesh is greenish white, the peel on the tough side.
-It is a tart pie and fresh eating apple.
-Harvest begins in mid-October.
+Granny Smith is bright green with gray dots, called lenticels, or pores.
+Its crisp flesh is greenish white, the peel on the tough side.
+It is a tart apple, good for pies and fresh eating.
+Although it requires a long growing season, more and more New England orchards are able to grow it.
+Harvest begins in mid- to late October, into November.

 Harvest: Late Season

 Anne Smith, an emigrant from England to Australia, found the first chance seedling of Granny Smith on her property in the 1860s.
 Possibly it grew from the seed of a French Crab.
-By the 1930s, they were being exported to England.
+By the 1930s, it was being exported to England.